ivazquez/cloneHD/README.md

    Use rather, if available, the jumps seen in the BAF data for both CNA and BAF data (give the BAF jumps file to both `--cna-jumps` and `--baf-jumps`).

+#Who is using cloneHD?

+Google Scholar lists some of the references where cloneHD has been used by other researchers.
+We’d like to highlight:

+* T Graham, N Wright, W Cross, I Tomlinson, S Leedham, V Mustonen.
+Progression of colorectal cancer can be initiated through chromosomal catastrophes and punctuated evolution.
+J. Path. []()

+* T McKerrell et al. Development and validation of a comprehensive genomic diagnostic tool for myeloid malignancies.
+Blood [DOI: 10.1182/blood-2015-11-683334](http://dx.doi.org/10.1182/blood-2015-11-683334).

 #How to cite

 The cloneHD and filterHD software is free under the GNU General Public License v3.